siddhant-vij/Backup-and-Restore-Utility/README.md

 - **Inclusion/Exclusion**: Specify file patterns to include/exclude from backup & restore.
 - **Backup Integrity Checks**: Verify the integrity of backup & restore files.
 - **Code Refactoring**: Refactor the codebase to improve readability and maintainability.
+- **Log Generation**: Generate logs detailing the backup and restore operations.

 ## Contributing